StuartsHome/YA-KVS/README.md

-## Yet Another Key-Value Store
+# Yet Another - Key Value Store

-What is a database other than a hashmap?
+What is a database other than a hashmap? `YAKVS` provides an in-memory DB.

 How advanced can we make this database (hashmap)?
 - Client?